This post may contain affiliate links. Read the full disclosure here.

 You have a dark corner you’ll like to add plants to

-I have a dingy corner in the back of my living room – I equipped it with a bookcase (the Fjallbo from Ikea if you’re interested) and a set of grow lights.
+I have a dingy corner in the back of my living room – I equipped it with a bookcase (the Fjallbo from Ikea if you’re interested) and a set of grow lights (I like these ones from Amazon).
 Whilst it’s still too dark to have any bright light lovers, it’s great for my overgrown philodendrons and a few Calathea.

 You live in a dark house